 Contract manufacturing is designed to be more variable, faster, and cheaper than in-house production.
 As the market shifts in favor of small batches, single batches, and personalized medicines, CMOs and CDMOs are becoming the go-to source to meet the need for flexible production capabilities.
 This is creating a level of demand for contract manufacturing that has already outpaced current production capabilities.2

-According to the science of origami, you will be limited in scale and scope (or the complexity of your final piece) by your ability to first abstract (or simplify) it, and then you can design the base necessary for transformation.
-6
+To better understand the transformative potential of removing paper from contract manufacturing ecosystems, the science of origami can give us some key insights.
+According to Lang, you will be limited in scale and scope (or the complexity of your final piece) by your ability to first abstract (or simplify) it.
+Once you abstract it, then you can design the base necessary for transformation.7

 They say repeating the same process and trying to get a different result is the definition of insanity.
 But maybe that's just if you're doing it by hand.
-McKinsey lists “digital and technology enablement that allows automation of highly repetitive processes alongside generation of new insights and data” as one of five pillars of transformational excellence.
-7
+McKinsey lists “digital and technology enablement that allows automation of highly repetitive processes alongside generation of new insights and data” as one of five pillars of transformational excellence.8

 A similar transformational mindset can lead savvy contract manufacturing partners to adopt digital technologies to replace paper-based ones.
-Doing so with a modern MES solution allows CMOs and CDMOs to flexibly develop and manufacture a variety of products for more clients, ultimately optimizing their own growth potential in the current market that is urgently calling for them.
+Doing so with modern manufacturing execution software allows CMOs and CDMOs to flexibly develop and manufacture a variety of products for more clients.
+Embracing digital transformation in manufacturing will allow them to optimize their own growth potential in a market that is urgently calling for them to do so.